elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `alias` (Required) Alias for the Cross Cluster Search binding.
 * `ref_id` (Optional) Remote Elasticsearch `ref_id`.
 The default value `main-elasticsearch` is recommended.
 * `skip_unavailable` (Optional) If true, skip the cluster during search when disconnected.
 Defaults to `false`.

+##### Snapshot

+~> **This setting can only be used with Elastic Cloud Enterprise** For Elastic Cloud SaaS please use the [elasticstack_elasticsearch_snapshot_repository](https://registry.terraform.io/providers/elastic/elasticstack/latest/docs/resources/elasticsearch_snapshot_repository) resource from the [Elastic Stack terraform provider](https://registry.terraform.io/providers/elastic/elasticstack/latest).

+* `enabled` (Required) Indicates if Snapshotting is enabled.
+* `repository` (Optional) Snapshot repository configuration.

+##### Repository

+~> **This setting can only be used with Elastic Cloud Enterprise** For Elastic Cloud SaaS please use the [elasticstack_elasticsearch_snapshot_repository](https://registry.terraform.io/providers/elastic/elasticstack/latest/docs/resources/elasticsearch_snapshot_repository) resource from the [Elastic Stack terraform provider](https://registry.terraform.io/providers/elastic/elasticstack/latest).

+- `reference` (Optional) Cluster snapshot reference repository settings, containing the repository name in ECE fashion.

+##### Reference

+~> **This setting can only be used with Elastic Cloud Enterprise** For Elastic Cloud SaaS please use the [elasticstack_elasticsearch_snapshot_repository](https://registry.terraform.io/providers/elastic/elasticstack/latest/docs/resources/elasticsearch_snapshot_repository) resource from the [Elastic Stack terraform provider](https://registry.terraform.io/providers/elastic/elasticstack/latest).

+- `repository_name` (Optional) ECE snapshot repository name, from the '/platform/configuration/snapshots/repositories' endpoint.

 ##### Snapshot source